 Number of Rooms: 99

-Favorite Thing: The bloody Mary at the tiny terrace restaurant outpost in front of the hotel.
-So tasty I had to have two while enjoying the fabulous Bella Figura coming in and out of the St. Regis and amazing cars dropping the off and picking them up.
+Favorite Thing: The Bloody Mary at the tiny terrace restaurant outpost in front of the hotel.
+So tasty I had to have two while enjoying the fabulous Bella Figura coming in and out of the St. Regis; amazing cars dropping them off and picking them up.
 Truly La Dolce Vita.

 Near By: Right on the banks of the Arno, 10 minute walk to the Ponte Vecchio, Piazza Ognissanti, The Duomo, easy walk to high end shopping, restaurants and major sites yet removed from the throngs of tourists that can spoil Florence

 Amenities: Michelin starred restaurant, Clef d’or concierge, fitness room, Clarins Spa (where I had a fabulous pedicure), butler service in premium rooms and suites, evening Champagne sabrage, bar, gym, allergy free rooms, pet friendly, ballroom, afternoon tea